zeruhur/loner/loner-en.md

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+# Appendix: Optional Rules & Tools

-# Appendix 1 - Loner Together
+## Loner Together
 Loner's rules are designed for a single player controlling one character.
 However being derivative of a multiplayer game (Freeform Universal) no one prevents you from using them for group play as well, if you insist on doing so.